Visa Claims Resolution (VCR) is a chargeback management system that Visa rolled out in 2018. It’s designed to streamline Visa’s chargeback process.

 What is Visa Claims Resolution?

 Visa Claims Resolution (VCR) is the name of Visa’s chargeback management system.
 VCR includes Visa Response Online (VROL), an online dashboard to manage chargebacks, which works with the Visa Merchant Purchase Inquiry (VMPI) tool.
+The card brand offers a manual about VCR.

 Visa introduced VCR with a goal to help cut down on the number of ‘avoidable’ chargebacks businesses receive and to speed up the dispute time for unavoidable chargebacks.
+The dispute window was shortened (going from 45 days to 30 for businesses to respond to chargebacks) and reason codes were consolidated.
+Additionally, businesses are now only allowed to dispute certain chargebacks if they have compelling evidence.

 Acquirers (processors) and issuers (banks) use the VCR system.
 You as a business won’t access it directly.
 However, to fully utilize the system, you may need to integrate your website or CRM.
 For example, the VMPI tool will need access to that information in order to cut down on chargebacks from purchases a customer doesn’t recognize.